MaterializeInc/materialize/doc/developer/design/20230225_compute_introspection_schema.md

 ## Goals

-Compute introspection relations should be useful and easy to understand for internal debugging
+* Compute introspection relations should be useful and easy to understand for internal debuggingl.

+* They should be useful and easy to use for building external introspection UI.

 ## Non-Goals